krzysztofn1993/JSONToPath/README.md

 # JSONToPath

 **Program that creates directory structure from JSON.** Program has no specific applications.
 The main reason for its creation is udnerstanding how recursive function works and training writing php scripts.
+Program loops through all nested associative arrays.

 Example of delivered JSON file and created structure
 ```